fluxcd/flux/site/troubleshooting.md

 ### Why are my images not showing up in the list of images?

-Sometimes, instead of seeing the various images and their tags, the output of `fluxctl list-images` (or the UI in Weave Cloud, if you're using that) shows nothing.
-There's a number of reasons this can
+Sometimes, instead of seeing the various images and their tags, the output of `fluxctl list-images` shows nothing.
+There's a number of reasons this can happen:
-happen:

  - Flux just hasn't fetched the image metadata yet.
 This may be the case if you've only just started using a particular image in a workload.